 Commentary

 Most Americans aren’t afraid of work.
 In fact, the American worker is among the top producers in the world.
-In terms of output per worker, also known as, “per capita productivity,” American workers are among the most productive in the world.
+In terms of output per worker, also known as “per capita productivity,” American workers are among the most productive in the world.

 It’s never been any different.

-There are a handful of reasons for that, besides the good ol’ American work ethic, which is also a factor.
+There are a handful of reasons for that, besides the good ol’ American work ethic, which is a factor.
 The use of smarter and more efficient machines, for example, has raised worker productivity on the factory floor.
 The expanded use of computers and apps has also raised worker productivity in both blue- and white-collar jobs.

-Doing the Two-Job Hustle
+Doing the 2-Job Hustle

 But now, there’s one more reason for such high productivity.
 More Americans are working two jobs.
 In 2021, about 22 percent of working U.S. adults had a second place of work.
-In 2024, that percentage is now 26 percent.
+In 2024, that percentage is now 26 percent.As of May, the number of Americans working full-time was a little more than 133 million.
+That means that more than 44 million American workers are moonlighting, working extra hours.
+That’s a big number of second job holders.

 What’s more, that number isn’t expected to decrease anytime soon.